jhein1892/3D_pose_modeling/README.md

      - If we take my 2D pose estimation keypoints, I just need to figure out
         1) How to determine the users angle from and scale compared to the original video.
         2) The formula for adjusting the pose estmiation model to match the original video, or vice versa.
 Think of it as trying to capture the same set of stars from different angles.
+    - If I did it this way, it might actually be easier, and then I wouldn't need to computational resources required to create a 3D model.